ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - Use this `sed` as a `grep -v -A1` substitute because the latter prints a group separator, which we don't want (GNU `grep` supports `--no-group-separator` to remove this, but I prefer to keep POSIX compliant)
   - Second command: Filter out offsets to the stack pointer, which is just noise operating on local variables

 Depending on what you're looking for, you should filter further—for example, filtering down to only `mov` or `lea` assembly instructions.
-Be aware that the results won't be comprehensive because the code could also add/subtract an offset from a member in the structure it's already at to reach another member in the current structure.
+Be aware that the results won't be comprehensive because the code could also add/subtract an offset from a member in the structure it's already at to reach another member in the current structure (i.e. use of the [`CONTAINING_RECORD`](https://learn.microsoft.com/en-us/windows/win32/api/ntdef/nf-ntdef-containing_record) macro).
 It's still generally helpful, though.

 Due to two's complement, negative numbers will, of course, show up like: `0FFFFFFFFh` (e.g. for `-1`, WinDbg disassembly prints it with a leading zero)